-Family Planning Policies.
-Because of allegations of forced abortions and sterilizations in PRC family planning programs, direct and indirect U.S. funding for coercive family planning practices is prohibited in provisions of several U.S. laws.
-In addition, legislation in recent years has expanded these restrictions to include U.S. funding for international and multilateral family planning programs, such as the U.N.
-Population Fund (UNFPA), that have programs in China.
-In the 108th Congress, section 560(d) of H.R.
+74 In the 108th Congress, section 560(d) of H.R.
 4818 (P.L.
 108-447), the Consolidated Appropriations Act, 2005, prohibited U.S. funds from being made available to UNFPA for a country program in China.

-While the PRC has maintained its restrictive and at times coercive "one-child" policy for several decades, there are growing indications that the government may be re-thinking this policy.
+While the PRC has maintained its restrictive and at times coercive "one-child" program for several decades, there are growing indications that the government may be re-thinking this policy.
 Early in 2004, China's new leadership appointed a task force to study the country's demographic trends and their implications for economic development.
 In October 2004, reports surfaced that Beijing was considering at least one proposal to eventually scrap the one-child policy because of currently low PRC birth rates and the economic implications this has for supporting China's huge aging population.
 On January 6, 2005, the director of China's National Population and Family Planning Commission stated that the government intended to modify criminal law to make it illegal to selectively identify and abort female fetuses.
-And on January 21, 2005, an official from the PRC Ministry of Education stated that the government would be lifting the long-standing ban on marriage and childbearing for college and graduate students.
+There also is anecdotal evidence that some citizens of the PRC are becoming more assertive about their reproductive rights.